-Today, for the first time since World War II, there are more than 50 million refugees in the world.
-Yet Lutherans are not discouraged: we continue to meet conflict, war, and persecution with God's love.
+Today, for the first time since World War II, there are more than 60 million people around the world who have been forced to flee their homes due to war, violence, and persecution.

-Whether the people in your congregation are new to assisting refugees, have a history of newcomer ministry, or are newcomers themselves, you can observe Refugee Sunday and create a meaningful experience with LIRS’s Refugee Sunday worship materials and Rebuilding Hope newsletter.
+Whether your congregation is new to assisting refugees, has a history of newcomer ministry, or you are newcomers yourselves, you can observe Refugee Sunday and create a meaningful experience with LIRS’s Refugee Sunday worship materials and Stand for Welcome newsletter.

 LIRS invites your congregation, your school, and your community to join us in prayer for refugees’ safety, care, and dignity.
 Having full faith in the power of God’s love to transform the lives of those fleeing horrifying danger, we ask God to provide protection and comfort to refugees on their journey, to strengthen them with hope for the future, and to use us, His children, to extend His love to refugees in our communities.

 LIRS invites you to walk alongside migrants and refugees on a courageous journey to rebuild their lives in this land of freedom.
 By giving to LIRS, you can help a refugee father find a job and learn English, or provide a mother and child seeking asylum with a clean, safe place to sleep.
 Challenge your congregation to make a commitment to refugee ministry by taking an offering or making a prayerful gift to LIRS for Refugee Sunday.